Certificate-Based Console and Monitor Authentication

 • PDF

-We at ControlUp care about your security.
-Our latest security feature, Advanced Authentication implements certificate-based authentication, a new security mechanism that allows connections only from those Real-Time Consoles or ControlUp Monitors that have a certificate configured.
-You can either generate your own self-signed certificate or one of your corporate certificates to authenticate Monitors and Consoles to the ControlUp backend.
+At ControlUp we prioritize your security.
+Our feature, Advanced Authentication implements certificate-based authentication, a security mechanism that allows connections only from those Real-Time Consoles or ControlUp Monitors that have a certificate configured.
+You can either generate your own self-signed certificate or one of your corporate (third-party) certificates to authenticate Monitors and Consoles to the ControlUp backend.

 How Authentication Works with Advanced Authentication